w3f/General-Grants-Program/grants/speculative/skynet-substrate-integration.md

 ## Future Plans

 Skynet Labs will continue to develop Skynet by furthering integrations with blockchain projects needing decentralized, off-chain storage and front-end hosting, while also supporting client-facing applications that fall outside of blockchain programming.
-Our goal is that the data for these use-cases becomes increasingly interoperable and give users empowerment over their data.
+Our goal is that the data for these use-cases becomes increasingly interoperable and gives users empowerment over their data.
 Our medium-term plans include user portal accounts and a robust monetization ecosystem.